 Currently on view in the Print & Drawing Study Center at FWMoA, Sachi Yanari-Rizzo discusses the waning technique of silverpoint drawings and the precision and detail required by the artist to create these simple yet dramatic works of art.

 Kaitlin Binkley, Marketing Coordinator With Chalk Walk just around the corner, I decided to delve deeper into the art of street painting and its long history around the world, beginning in Italy with the I Madonnari!
 Street painters at work.
-Photo by Kevin R. Mullett Street painters at work.
-Photo by Kevin R. Mullett.
-In …
+Photo courtesy of Kevin R. Mullett Street painters at work.
+Photo courtesy of Kevin R. …

 Have you seen the news!?
 Downtown Fort Wayne is getting is getting a splash of color!
 Multiple commissioned artists have descended on the city and created fun artworks throughout the city.
 FWMoA has a few too!
 Read on as Kaitlin Binkley explains what a commissioned artwork is and where they are in the art museum.